Latest Polkadot (DOT) News Update

 TLDR

-Polkadot’s codebase advances with smart contracts, staking upgrades, and API optimizations.
+Polkadot’s codebase advances with upgrades targeting scalability, smart contracts, and developer tools.

 Deep Dive